wdebeaum/web-audio-tree/README.md

 ### Web Audio Tree ###

 To start using Web Audio Tree, click the green "start" button.
-This will attempt to create an `AudioContext`, and then attempt to connect to your computer's first MIDI input port.
+This will attempt to create an `AudioContext`, and then attempt to connect to your computer's first MIDI input port (non-"through" if possible).
+This may cause your browser to prompt you for permission to do these things.
 The results of these attempts are visible in the API status area in the top right; a green checkmark means success, a red X means your browser doesn't support the relevant API, and a yellow question mark means either the attempt wasn't made for some reason, or you do have the API but it didn't work (this can happen if you don't have a MIDI input port).
 Only the green checkmark next to "Web Audio API" is required.

 #### Building the tree ####